akyoscommunication/ux-export/README.md

 ### Exporting Nested Fields

-The `fields` option allows you to export properties from a related entity:
+The `fields` option allows you to export specific properties from a related entity.
+If omitted, the exporter will automatically include every property of the child entity that belongs to the selected group:

 ```php
 #[Exportable]